/

 Mulberries will also grow from cuttings.
 I haven’t tried this myself but plan on taking some before we move.
 Linda Woodrow recommends using water with willows steeped in it, to help the cuttings grow roots.

-Mulberries with Créme Fraiche, Honey, and Paleo Granola: Put mulberries in a bowl, top with around half this amount of créme fraîche, drizzle with a teaspoon or two of raw honey and sprinkle with a tablespoon or two of paleo granola or chopped nuts.
+Mulberries with Créme Fraiche, Honey, and Homemade Granola: Put mulberries in a bowl, top with around half this amount of créme fraîche, drizzle with a teaspoon or two of raw honey and sprinkle with a tablespoon or two of homemade granola or chopped nuts.